anamitra-tech/ML-Projects/Anti-Drone AI System (Continuous Learning & Sensor Fusion)/README.md

 | `Phantom Drone` | DJI Phantom 3 video + control | 5.8 GHz |

 **Key constraints that make this non-trivial:**
-- **AR Drone and Background RF share the 2.4 GHz band** — spectral overlap forces the model to rely on higher-order features, not just frequency
+- AR Drone and Background RF share the 2.4 GHz band — spectral overlap forces the model to rely on higher-order features, not just frequency
-- Signals are **short-burst IQ captures (8192 samples @ 10 MHz)** — milliseconds of data per decision
+- Signals are short-burst IQ captures (8192 samples @ 10 MHz) — milliseconds of data per decision
-- **The system must handle unseen emitter types without false alarms** — open-set rejection is not optional
+- The system must handle unseen emitter types without false alarms — open-set rejection is mandatory, not optional
-- **Operational latency must be sub-second** for real-time airspace defence
+- Operational latency must be sub-100ms for real-time airspace defence — achieved in v31

 ---